hermanno18/Portfolio-API-Ressources/README.md

 ## Credits

-This plugin was created by [Your Name].
+This plugin was created by [Hermann FOKOU](https://github.com/hermanno18).

 ## Original Version

-If you modify or redistribute this plugin, please include a reference to the original version created by [Your Name] and a link to [link to the original version].
+If you modify or redistribute this plugin, please include a reference to the original version created by [Hermann FOKOU](https://github.com/hermanno18) and a link to (https://github.com/hermanno18/Portfolio-API-Ressources).